S. 339: Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act

 S. 339 on Congress.gov

-Official Congress.gov page for the Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act.
+Official Congress.gov page for the Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act, including text, cosponsors, and committee history.

-The bill requires the Secretary to use Medicare's national coverage determination process when deciding coverage for new multi-cancer early detection tests.
+The bill text directs the Secretary to use Medicare's national coverage determination process before paying for any new multi-cancer early detection test.

 About Legisletter